 Success in graduate school starts with students applying to a program that will meet their goals and interests.
 To help prospective students make this decision G+PS provides numerous resources, including:

-PhD Connections is a hot lunch series for first-year Phd students hosted by G+PS at St. John’s College.
+PhD Connections is a series of by-invitation events for first year PhD students hosted by G+PS.
 Also invited are senior PhD students from across campus and the Graduate Student Society as well as staff from the Centre for Student Involvement & Careers, Centre for Teaching, Learning and Technology, Health Promotion and Education, the Research Commons, the Centre for Writing and Scholarly Communication, and International Student Development.
 Special guests including Graduate Advisors, Associate Deans, and the VP Students are often included.
-This informal gathering happens four times per year and provides an opportunity for first-year PhD students to connect with each other and with senior graduate students and key staff with the goal of helping them to thrive in their program at UBC.
-Each lunch is themed and begins with a brief presentation followed by conversation.
+This informal gathering happens two to four times per year and provides an opportunity for first-year PhD students to connect with each other and with senior graduate students and key staff with the goal of helping them to thrive in their program at UBC.
+Each session is themed and begins with a brief presentation followed by conversation.
 Topics include getting off to a good start, finding and building community, involvement with opportunities on campus, strategizing for success in graduate school, and building effective relationships with supervisors.

 Candidacy to completion

-In 2017 G+PS introduced a Candidacy to Completion event to provide support and information for PhD students who have recently achieved candidacy.
+Candidacy to Completion is an event that provides support and information for PhD students who have recently achieved candidacy.
 The event facilitates students connecting with others at a similar stage, provides reminders of essential UBC resources and opportunities, and encourages students to strategize for successful and timely completion of their program.

 The Graduate Game Plan